Jineshkhilosiya/Amazon-Clone/README.md

 # Amazon-Clone
-This is the Amazon Clone Static WEb Page using HTML CSS
+This is Amazon Clone Static WEb Page using HTML CSS